python-poetry/poetry/docs/cli.md

 ## check

-The `check` command validates the structure of the `pyproject.toml` file and returns a detailed report if there are any errors.
+The `check` command validates the content of the `pyproject.toml` file and its consistency with the `poetry.lock` file.
+It returns a detailed report if there are any errors.

 {{% note %}}
 This command is also available as a pre-commit hook.
 See [pre-commit hooks]({{< relref "pre-commit-hooks#poetry-check">}}) for more information.